Knicks vs. Heat: Odds, spread, over/under - Eastern Conference Semifinals Game 2

 Knicks vs. Heat: Odds, spread, over/under and other Vegas lines - Eastern Conference Semifinals Game 2

-The New York Knicks and Miami Heat are playing in the second round of the NBA Playoffs, with Game 2 on tap.
+In Game 2 of the second round of the NBA Playoffs, the New York Knicks will be eyeing a win against Miami Heat.

-You can see odds, spreads, over/unders and more across multiple sportsbooks for the Knicks vs. Heat matchup in this article.
+In this article, you will see the spread and odds across multiple sportsbooks for the Knicks vs. Heat matchup.

 Knicks vs. Heat Game Info